My name is Rebecca and I blog about my travels and other life adventures as a single mom.

-The first winter on my own, my ex took off to Japan again, and when my kids went to visit him in March, I went to Mexico for two weeks.
+The first winter on my own, my ex went back to Japan, and when my kids went to visit him in March, I went to Mexico for two weeks.
 I backpacked around and reignited my passion for adventure travel.

 Then following winter, while he was in Japan and they visited him, I chose Equador to discover.
 I went on my own and met so many amazing, open-minded people every day and was constantly reminded how wonderful life can be.
 It was in Equador that I had a huge revelation about myself and realized that I was exactly where I needed to be at that point in my life.

 This year, I am heading Thailand but am taking my daughter with me.
 It’s going to be an experience of a lifetime for both of us.
 I am so grateful to be able to do these things and am excited for what the future holds.